Ondansetron: Children

+Veterinary

+Ondansetron is sometimes prescribed "off label" to relieve vomiting in cats and in dogs, at least in the United States as of 2026.

 Adverse effects

-Headache is the most common adverse effect.
+Headaches are the most common adverse effect.
 A review of use for post-operative nausea and vomiting found that for every 36 people treated, one would experience headache, which could be severe.

 Constipation, diarrhea, and dizziness are other commonly reported side effects.
 It is broken down by the hepatic cytochrome P450 system and it has little effect on the metabolism of other drugs broken down by this system.

 QT prolongation

 Use of ondansetron has been associated with prolongation of the QT interval, which can lead to a potentially fatal heart rhythm known as torsades de pointes.
 Although this may happen in any person with any formulation, the risk is most salient with the injectable (intravenous) form of the drug and increases with dose.
 The risk is also higher in people taking other medicines that prolong the QT interval, as well as in people with congenital long QT syndrome, congestive heart failure, and/or bradyarrhythmias.
 As such, single doses of injectable ondansetron should not exceed 16 mg at one time.
 (Oral dosing recommendations remain intact, including the recommendation of a single 24 mg oral dose when indicated.)
 Electrolyte imbalances should be corrected before the use of injectable ondansetron.
-People are cautioned to seek immediate medical care if symptoms such as irregular heartbeat/palpitations, shortness of breath, dizziness, or fainting occur while taking ondansetron.
+People are cautioned to seek immediate medical care if symptoms such as irregular heartbeat or palpitations, shortness of breath, dizziness, or fainting occur while taking ondansetron.